livinalt/function_frontend/README.md

 # Frontend Integration Function

-# Assessment Smart Contract

 ## Overview

-The Assessment smart contract is a basic Ethereum smart contract written in Solidity.
+This smart contract is a basic Ethereum smart contract written in Solidity.
 It provides functionality to manage an account balance, allowing the owner to deposit and withdraw funds.
 The contract emits events to provide transparency and allows external entities to monitor key actions.

 ## Getting Started